MinaProtocol/mina/docs/daemon.md

-# Care and feeding of your Coda daemon
+# Care and feeding of your Mina daeemon

 Right now the default config directory is hardcoded to `~/.mina-config`.
 This will be fixed eventually.
 In the meantime, you can pass `-config-directory`